-12. Hells Gate
+12. Hell’s Gate

 Location: Paradise Valley Road, approximately 8.5 km (5 mi) from Rotorua town centre.

 14. Kuirau Park

-Location: Kuirau Street, Rotorua
+Location: Kuirau Street, Rotorua city centre.

-15. Polynesia Spa
+15. Polynesian Spa

 Another place to visit right in the centre of Rotorua is the Polynesian Spa.
 Relax in a huge complex of pools, whether you choose the luxury option or the main pools.
 Either way, you have a wide range of temperatures, minerals and views to enjoy.
 Check out Polynesian Spa on Klook or KKday for more information.
 Plus, see more experiences like this in the 10 Best Luxury Experiences in Rotorua.

-Location: Hinemoa Street, Rotorua
+Location: 1000 Hinemoa Street, Rotorua city centre.

 17. Mt Tarawera

 A mesmerising place to visit in Rotorua is Mt Tarawera.
 Did you know you can actually walk on Mt Tarawera?
 Mt Tarawera famously had a huge eruption in 1886, destroying the landscape and villages around it.
 Walking on this vibrant red volcano with Kaitiaki Adventures is a great way to embrace the landscape and history of this place.
 Plus, it’s an awesome short alternative to the landscape you would experience on the Tongariro Crossing.

 18. Orakei Korako